Elie Lighthouse Things to do in the East Neuk of Fife

 In the summer, tourists can enjoy a boat trip from the harbour to the Isle of May.
 The Isle of May is a National Nature Reserve in the Firth of Forth.

-The wildlife you can find on the island includes one of the UK’s largest grey seal colonies, over 200,000 nesting seabirds, its species of mouse and over 40,000 pairs of puffins.
+The wildlife you can find on the island includes one of the UK’s largest grey seal colonies.
+Over 200,000 nesting seabirds, its species of mouse and over 40,000 pairs of puffins.

 The day trip to the Isle of May will take approximately 4-5 hours, where you get 2-3 hours to explore the island.